-Currently in practice with The Site for Contemporary Psychoanalysis Low cost Clinic as well as Private Practice, My training is registered and accredited with the UKCP.
+Currently practicing with The Site for Contemporary Psychoanalysis, Site Southwest Low cost Clinic and Private Practice, My training is registered and accredited with the UKCP.
 I offer a confidential space to talk in the heart of Penryn, Cornwall.

 Some areas therapy may help to explore: